 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Space in Hastings and nearby
+Top Coworking Space in Hastings and Nearby

-Recent Reviews in Hastings
+Recent Reviews of Shared Office Space in Hastings

 One of the two major urban areas in Hawke's Bay of New Zealand, Hastings sits on the east coast of the North Island with a population of about 70,600.
 It's often lumped in with the coastal city of Napier, as they only sit 18 km apart and they have become known as the "The Bay Cities" or "The Twin Cities".
 A major food production region of the stone fruit sort, think kiwifruit and pome fruit as well as vegetables, Hastings is also one of New Zealand's prime red wine producers.
 It's one of the two walking and cycling "model communities" in New Zealand encouraging its locals to get out and about in the fresh air.
 Its largest drawcard for tourists is the city's amazing food and wine.
 You can actually sip your way around over 75 wineries within its hinterland including taking time out to indulge in some local produce at the oldest winery in New Zealand, Vidal Estate.
 When you have earned yourself the name of "piggy" then you can take to the hills on a mountain bike, swim at the beach or in a river, or meander around the huge weekly farmer's market.
 Coworking has opened up in Hastings to give you an alternative to hanging out too much at one of its wineries destroying brain cells.